 Long associated with the American Thanksgiving holiday, “Come, Ye Thankful People, Come” pairs a text by Anglican clergyman Henry Alford (1810-1871) with a tune by English organist and composer George Job Elvey (1816-1893).

-The long-time dean of Canterbury cathedral, a renowned Biblical scholar and prolific hymn-writer, Alford wrote the text, which he titled “After Harvest,” for a harvest festival while rector of a rural English parish.
+Alford, the long-time dean of Canterbury cathedral as well as a renowned Biblical scholar and prolific hymn-writer, wrote the text, which he titled “After Harvest,” for a harvest festival while rector of a rural English parish.
 It combines the imagery of an autumn harvest with allusions to Jesus’ Parable of the Growing Seed (Mark 4:26-29) and the Parable of the Weeds (Matthew 13:24-30).